maarten-pennings/SevenSegment-over-Serial/firmware/readme.md

   drv7s_blinking_mask_set(0b0101);
 ```

-We hooked the logic analyzer to the four columns, the ISR, and 3 rows.
+We hooked the logic analyzer to the four columns, the ISR beats, and (the first) 3 rows.
 We captured a [Saleae trace](poc3-session.sal):

 ![detail](poc3-saleae-detail.png)